-- The 2016-2017 school year was our fifth year participating in the CEP program and it continues to be very successful.
+- The 2017-2018 school year was our fifth year participating in the CEP program and it continues to be very successful.
 All children are getting a free breakfast & lunch and we look forward to this program continuing. - Our breakfast & lunch menus meet federal and state requirements and nutritional guidelines of the program.
-The meals are healthier with less fat, saturated fat, calories, sodium, sugar, and etc. Nonfat milks, whole grain foods, and more fresh fruits and vegetables are being offered daily. - The food service program underwent a state audit during the 2016-2017 school year and the audit went very well with no noted errors that would require fiscal action.
+The meals are healthier with less fat, saturated fat, calories, sodium, sugar, and etc. A variety of milks, whole grain foods, and more fresh fruits and vegetables are being offered daily. - The food service program underwent a state audit during the 2016-2017 school year and the audit went very well with no noted errors that would require fiscal action.
 The program is on a three year cycle and will be up for review again during the 2019-2020 SY. - Principals and staff are becoming more and more aware of items that can be sold during the school day and of the competitive food guidelines.
 Healthy drinks and snacks are being sold to the students as a result. - Physical activity is being promoted in all our schools whether it's in the classroom, PE gym, or on the playgrounds during recess.
 The majority of our elementary schools do not have a certified PE teacher in the building; so that may be an area that needs improvement.
 LBJ Elementary is the only elementary with a certified PE teacher on staff. - The Weekend Food Backpack Program began on December 20, 2013.
-Approximately 109 identified children are receiving a food bag with non-perishable food items to take home with them every other weekend to ensure they have food to eat.
+Approximately 66 identified children are receiving a food bag with non-perishable food items to take home with them every other weekend to ensure they have food to eat.
 Several community organizations, businesses, and employees are committed to helping and food and monetary donations are being collected.
 We also received grant monies through a grant with Kentucky River Community Cares (KRCC) beginning in April 2015 April 2018 which will also help us operate and expand this program. - The district Wellness Policy is updated annually by the district Wellness committee as well.
-General recommendations are made to help improve the wellness environment in the district. - Afterschool physical education opportunities are offered to the students free of charge and to the staff and community for a fee.
-A schedule of activities have been scheduled including walking and exercise classes such as Pound. - The district also participates in the Farm to School Program.
-We currently incorporate "Cheesy Chicken Bread Bowls" on our lunch menu.
+General recommendations are made to help improve the wellness environment in the district. - The district also participates in the Farm to School Program.
+We currently incorporate "Cheesy Chicken Bread Bowls" on our lunch menu and are looking to add more new items.
 This product is made from sweet potatoes and squash that is grown in Kentucky.